mgravitt/eosio-quick-guide/README.md

 EOF
 ```

-## Compile contract to WASM
+## Compile contract to WASM and generate ABI :toolbox:
 ``` bash
 eosio-cpp -abigen -o loan.wasm loan.cpp
 ```

 You will see some warnings that our actions do not have [Ricardian contracts](https://eos.io/for-developers/build/ricardian-template-toolkit).
-These are template documents that explain the transaction to the user in human-readable form.
+These are template documents :scroll: that explain the transaction to the user in human-readable :white_haired_man: form.
 These are displayed in GUI wallets when a user is asked to approve a transaction.
-It is akin to "terms and conditions" of a smart contract action.
+It is akin to the "terms and conditions" of a smart contract action.

 The command creates ```loan.wasm``` and ```loan.abi```.

+I believe that EOSIO was the first blockchain to use Web Assembly for the VM (not sure!).
+Currently, it the VM of choice by a long shot.
+All serious contenders are leveraging it, including Substrate (Polkadot/Kusama), Cosmos SDK (Binance DEX/Hyperledger), Ethereum 2.0, Solana, and Cardano (:laughing:).
+A [schelling point](https://nav.al/schelling-point) is arising.

+Learn more about why [EOSIO VM](https://github.com/EOSIO/eos-vm/blob/master/README.md).

-## Deploy the contract
+## Deploy the contract :scroll:
 ``` bash
 cleos set contract bank . loan.wasm loan.abi
 ```

-If you take a look at the account (see above), you'll see that there is 403.8 KiB of RAM used.
-Our smart contract WASM and ABI is now stored in RAM within nodeos, ready to be called.
+If you take a look at the account, you'll see that there is 403.8 KiB of RAM used.
+Our smart contract WASM and ABI is now stored in RAM within nodeos, ready to be called. :fire:

 ## Step 6.
 Interact with the contract using ```cleos```
-### Pushing actions
+### Pushing actions :arrow_forward:
-Creating and broadcasting transactions can be done with ```cleos push action``` with the following parameters.
+Creating and broadcasting transactions can be done with ```cleos push action``` with the following parameters.  :stop_sign:
 ``` bash
 cleos push action <contract-account> <action-name> <action-parameters> -p <authorizer>@<permission-level>
 ```

-Alice borrows $100 to create our first loan record.
+Alice :red_haired_woman: borrows $100 :moneybag: to create our first loan record. :bank:
 ``` bash
 cleos push action bank borrowed '["alice", "100.00 USD"]' -p alice@active
 ```

-Querying the on-chain tables can be done with ```cleos get table``` with the following parameters.
+Querying the on-chain tables can be done with ```cleos get table``` with the following parameters.  :stop_sign:
 ``` bash
 cleos get table <contract-account> <table-scope> <table-name>
 ```